Key takeaways

 Source: U.S. Bank Asst Management Group analysis.
 Data as of 12/31/2013 and 12/31/2023.

-For perspective, analysts frequently compare the total national debt to the nation’s gross domestic product (GDP), which measures the size of the economy.
-In 2023, for example, the nation’s total publicly held debt amounted to 97% of the full value of the economy as measured by GDP.
-By 2054, the debt-to-GDP ratio will reach 172% (meaning debt will be close to double the nation’s economy), according to most recent projections from the Congressional Budget Office.
-4
+For perspective, analysts frequently compare total national debt to the nation’s gross domestic product (GDP), which measures the size of the economy.
+In late 2024, for example, the nation’s total publicly held debt amounted to 123% of the full value of the economy as measured by GDP.5 This number is expected to continue to climb.
+While the absolute debt-to-GDP ratio may be manageable, more concerning is this measure’s dramatic trend upward.

 Haworth also points out that much of the nation’s long-term debt problem centers on funding commitments for Social Security and Medicare.
 “We have an aging population and fewer workers in succeeding generations to pay the costs of these programs,” says Haworth.
 “These are manageable budget matters, but Congress hasn’t yet seriously considered solutions to them.”

-As for the investment implications, a larger supply of bonds might put some upward pressure on interest rates, though that doesn’t yet seem to be a significant concern.
+There are reasons to be concerned that a larger supply of bonds might put upward pressure on interest rates, though that doesn’t yet seem to be a significant concern.
 Haworth says interest rates matter for equity investors because higher rates make bonds more competitive with stocks.
-“With interest rates stabilized since mid-2023, stock valuations are generally higher today, reflecting both higher earnings and expectations that rates will likely go down from here,” says Haworth.
+“Once interest rates stabilized in mid-2023, stock valuations moved higher, reflecting both higher earnings and expectations that rates will trend lower,” says Haworth.

-Investors may wish to consider overweight positions in equities to capitalize on continued economic growth and to counter higher inflation.
+Investors may wish to consider overweight positions in equities to capitalize on continued economic growth.
 Fixed income holdings may be positioned with a modestly less-than-neutral weighting.
 However, Treasury securities and other fixed income investments should continue to play an important role in a broadly-diversified portfolio.
 U.S. Bank will closely monitor the government’s increasing debt burden and policies that influence long-run sustainability for signs of change in the broader investment landscape.
 Consider talking with your financial professional to make sure you have a comfort level with your current plan and investment position.

 Frequently asked questions